Farhoud-Rand/Farhoud-Rand/README.md

   <img src="gif.gif" alt="Introduction Video">
 </div>

-(Click on the image to watch the video)

 ## About Me

 I'm a passionate Computer Engineering graduate from Birzeit University, on a perpetual journey of learning and innovation.
 Currently enrolled in a course at Axsos Academy, I'm expanding my skill set and exploring new horizons in the world of technology.